RJS Scholarship in Integrative Thinking

 The RJS Scholarship in Integrative Thinking is for students who are better thinkers and problem solvers because of their experiences with Integrative Thinking.
 A successful candidate can describe what they learned from Integrative Thinking, how it changed their behaviour and thinking and why this change is important to them.

 The scholarship awards $4,000 for each year of a student’s undergraduate program at the University of Toronto.
 To be eligible, students must have been part of an Integrative Thinking classroom.
-If you have a student who may be interested and eligible, please encourage them to submit a letter of application by email to firstname.lastname@example.org by May 19, 2017 at 4:00pm.
+If you have a student who may be interested and eligible, please encourage them to submit a letter of application by email to firstname.lastname@example.org.
+Applications due on Friday, May 24th at 5pm.

 Students should submit 3 pieces: